-We are developing a world-class business location with pioneering facilities.
-The Campus is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.
+Inverness Campus is a world-class business location with pioneering facilities.
+It is the ideal base for businesses looking to take advantage of shared resources, a collaborative environment, and innovative organisations all working together in one location.

 Not surprisingly a number of companies are also located within the Inverness region with potential to create business and research partnerships for mutual benefit.